+Table 2 presents the results of the IV estimation.
+Columns (1) and (2) report the first-stage regressions, while Columns (3) and (4) present the second-stage results.
+In Columns (1) and (3), we control for product-country and country-time fixed effects.
+Columns (2) and (4) adopt the fully saturated specification that additionally includes product-time fixed effects.
+The instrument has a positive and statistically significant effect on reported material frictions ($Material{pct}$), with F-statistics well above the conventional threshold of 10 used to rule out weak instruments (Staiger and Stock, 1997).

-Table 3 presents the results for the IV estimation.
-The first stage is in Column (1) and the second stage is in Column (2).
-The instrument has a positive and significant effect on the reported material frictions of European firms ( $Material{pct}$ ), with an F-statistic of 365 and a p-value below 0.01, confirming the relevance and the strength of the instrument.
-In the second-stage estimation, we replace the $Material{pct}$ frictions with the predicted $\widehat{Material}{pct}$ frictions from the first stage.
+In the second-stage estimation, we replace the $Material{pct}$ frictions with the predicted $\widehat{Material{pct}}$ frictions from the first stage.
 The dependent variable is again the one-quarter ahead annual CPI growth at the product-country-time level.
-The IV estimated coefficients confirm the positive effect of an increase in the reported material frictions on CPI growth, suggesting a causal impact of supply chain disruptions on CPI growth.

-These results on the pass-through of supply chain constraints on price levels are consistent with the evidence from research examining the recent supply-side disruptions in Europe (Finck and Tillmann, 2022; Binici et al., 2022; Celasun et al., 2022).
+The IV estimated coefficients confirm the positive effect of an increase in the reported material frictions on CPI growth, suggesting a causal impact of supply chain disruptions on CPI growth.8 These results are consistent with recent evidence on supply-side disruptions in Europe (Finck and Tillmann, 2022; Binici et al., 2022; Celasun et al., 2022).